Distributed Energy Efficient Channel Allocation: Problem formulation

-The first and most widely used definition of EE is the ratio between the throughput and the transmit power \cite{Goodman2000,Power-Pricing,Power-Receiver,lasaulce2009introducing,treust2010repeated,WidelyLinear,ZapOFDMA}, and references therein.
-Another proposed metric uses the goodput in place of the throughput\cite{belmega2011energy}.
+The first and most widely used definition of EE is the ratio between the throughput and the transmit power (see \cite{Goodman2000}- \cite{ZapOFDMA}, and references therein).
+Another proposed metric uses the goodput in place of the throughput \cite{belmega2011energy}.
 In all of the above works, as far as the computation of the consumed power is concerned, only the transmit power is considered, whereas the power that is dissipated in the electronic circuitry of each terminal in order to keep the terminal active is neglected.
 This assumption was relaxed in \cite{Betz2008}, by defining the consumed power as the sum of the transmit power plus a constant term, independent of the transmit power, which models the circuit power needed to operate the terminal.
-Following \cite{Betz2008}, in \cite{Miao2011,Isheden2010,Chong2011c} the consumed power is also defined as the sum of the transmitted power and the circuit power.
+Following \cite{Betz2008}, in \cite{Miao2011}- \cite{Chong2011c} the consumed power is also defined as the sum of the transmitted power and the circuit power.
 Moreover, in these papers the throughput is replaced by the achievable rate in the definition of the energy efficiency.
-In \cite{Isheden2010,Chong2011c} a single user channel is considered and the optimization is carried out through transmit power control.
-By contrast, in \cite{Miao2011}, multiuser interference channels are considered and, as well as in references \cite{Goodman2000,Power-Pricing,Power-Receiver,lasaulce2009introducing,treust2010repeated,WidelyLinear,ZapOFDMA,belmega2011energy}, a competitive scenario in which users selfishly aim at individual EE maximization is addressed.

-Each transmitter $k$ is not only interested in maximizing its own performance in terms of achieved SINR $\gamma_{k}$, but also in saving as much battery energy as possible.
-This trade-off is well modeled by defining the EE of a given terminal $k$, as the ratio between the so-called efficiency function which measures the SINR-based performance of user $k$ and the power consumed to attain this performance level \cite{Miao2011,Betz2008,Isheden2010,Chong2011c}; namely
+Essentially, each transmitter $n$ is not only interested in maximizing its own performance in terms of achieved SINR $\gamma_{n}$, but also in saving as much battery energy as possible.
+This trade-off is well modeled by defining the EE of a given terminal $n$, as the ratio between the so-called efficiency function which measures the SINR-based performance of user $n$ and the power consumed to attain this performance level \cite{Miao2011}- \cite{Chong2011c}: